fhircast/sandbox.js/README.md

 The Azure vscode extension can be used to deploy the app as a web service.
 Two critical points are the port environment variable defined in endpoint.js and the launch.json file which tells Azure which program to run.
 They should not need any modifications.
 Azure will deploy the app with SSL on port 443 so you do not have to handle certificates youself.
 You can create an account and use the free trial [here](https://azure.microsoft.com).

+## Environment variables
+### MODE
+The MODE environment variable can be used to specify if your instance is a hub, an EMR client, a PACS client, an AI or a reporting client.
+If this variable is not set, the instance will be a hub.

+### PORT
+The PORT environment variable can be used to specify the listening port.
+If this variable is not set, the port will be 3000.

 # Program Description